Written Thesis/Dissertation Approval Form

 Use of Previously Published Materials

-Students who have previously published portions of their thesis or dissertation in professional journals or in books must demonstrate who ultimately retains the copyright to the published works before material can be made publicly available in UH Libraries’ Vireo repository.
-It is the student’s responsibility to determine copyright ownership; he/she should consult the contracts signed between the student and the publisher to determine the copyright holder.
+Students who have previously published portions of their thesis or dissertation in professional journals or in books must demonstrate who ultimately retains the copyright to the published works before material in the UH Libraries Institutional Repository.
+It is the student's responsibility to determine copyright ownership; he/she should consult the contracts signed between the student and the publisher to determine the copyright holder.

 All ETDs are also registered with ProQuest to be made available in the various professional databases available in the academic field.